CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User enters keyword with prefix '#'
-	⋅⋅⋅TaskBook filters all tasks with the associated priority, status, or tagging ⋅⋅⋅TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input 2b.
+	* TaskBook filters all tasks with the associated priority, status, or tagging ⋅⋅⋅TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input 2b.
 User enters keyword with prefix '@'
-	⋅⋅⋅TaskBook filters all tasks with the associated venue ⋅⋅⋅TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input
+	* TaskBook filters all tasks with the associated venue
+	* TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input
 <!-- @@author -->
 #### Use case: Update a task